-10 Tips on Painting Skies and Sunsets
+10 Tips on Painting Clouds and Skies

 Sharing What I Learned About Painting Clouds and Skies

-In this article I'm sharing ten things about painting clouds and skies that I learned the hard way, hopefully they will help other artists to avoid some painting struggles.
+In this article, I'm sharing ten things about painting clouds and skies that I learned the hard way.
+Hopefully, they will help other artists to avoid some painting struggles.

 - The Importance of Soft Edges

 - Chromatic Grays Enhance the Vibrant Parts of a Painting

 - Nothing is Pure White in the Sky

 - Don’t Be a Slave to the Photo